mreiche/python-streams/README.md

 # python-streams
-The goal is to provide a lightweight Java-like Streams API for Python, based on the Generator patten.
+The goal is to provide a lightweight Streams API for Python, based on the Generator patten.

-I don't know why no such library exists.

 Comparison